Ezinnem/smartAnswer/README.md

 # smartAnswer
-A full stack application to enhance the learning process of developers
+A full-stack application to enhance the learning process of developers.